How to Actually Keep Your Financial New Year's Resolutions

 We hear you on that one.
 Coming off the holiday season, most people’s bank accounts are feeling the strain.
 We’ve got a few tricks up our sleeve, though, for staying on top of finances.

-If you’re looking for a better way to keep track of your finances, try an .
+If you’re looking for a better way to keep track of your finances, try an account aggregator.
 An aggregator lets you link your accounts for a holistic view of your funds, which means you can make smarter money decisions.
 Some free account aggregators will sell your financial data, but at Axos, our Personal Finance Manager keeps your data private.
 Our tool also auto-categorizes your transactions to reveal your spending habits (you might be treating yourself to that second coffee more often than you realize).
 Once you understand where your money is going, you can watch out for your triggers.
 Remember, little purchases add up to big expenses over time.

 Skipping a $5 latte once a week?
 That’s around $260 saved per year.